iron-io/docs/worker/reference/payload/index.md

 #### Access to a Payload in PHP Runtime

 The payload in PHP runtime is accessible by calling method `getPayload()`.
-If payload is parsable JSON string it will be converted automatically.
+If payload is a parsable JSON string it will be converted automatically.

 <div class="language php">
 {% highlight php %}